article | January 11, 2017

 Today’s article demonstrates how a Chief Strategy Officer can help a sales team.
 A common challenge among sales leaders is taking strategic imperatives the CEO has laid out in the strategy and translating that into an operating plan.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 I recently interviewed Julian Lighton, the Chief Strategy Officer for Renaissance Learning.
 Julian served as Head of Strategy and Corporate Development at Rovi, which is now TiVo, and before that at Neustar and Cisco.
 Prior to his strategy roles, Julian was a partner at McKinsey focused on the software and services vertical.
 Julian is uniquely qualified to demonstrate how a Chief Strategy Officer can help a sales team.